nisaChampagne/THISSprint-Challenge-Single-Page-Apps/README.md

 - [ ] Explain benefit(s) using `client-side routing`?

-> Answer:Faster; no white screen intermission when moving between pages;
+> Answer:The routing between views is faster. no white screen intermission when moving between pages.

 - [ ] What does AJAX stand for?